jayoharedee/comp1231/labs/week-12/cookies/index.md

 "edgebucket=9a2uKIeIyenX2ZISiY;  csv=1; "
 ```

-As you can see, I've truncrated a great portion of what's console logged.
-What should be apparent here though is that we have a key value storage pattern.
-It's not exactly the same as the previous example when we used object, but the point here is the left hand side is a variable for a value.
+As you can see, I've truncrated a great portion of what's been logged in the console.
+What should be apparent here is that we have a key value storage pattern.
+It's not exactly the same as the previous example when we used object, but what we should notice is that the  left hand side is a variable meant to hold a value.
 The `=` is used to delimit the variable from the value.
 The semicolon terminates the key/value combination and makes it official.

 How many cookies are stored in the above code snippet?
 If you said two, you are correct.
 The two cookies found in the `allTheCookies` variable were `edgebucket` and `csv`.
-Both these keys are seperated from their value with an `=`.
+Both of these keys are seperated from their value with an `=`.
 For example - the value for the `csv` key is `1`.
 Remember all of this is coming from the cookie object courtesy of `document`.
 We were able to observe this by executing document.cookie in the JS console.
 Try your favorite page, see what info they have hidden in their cookie object.

 ## Creating Cookies
-If we were to take a close a look at a cookie which is `key=value`, we know that to create a cookie we must have 2 things.
+If we were to take a close a look at a cookie which is in a `key=value;` format, we know that to create a cookie we must have 2 things.

   * A Key
   * A value associated with the key